-Baked Quinces with brown sugar, honey and butter, an easy Autumn recipe that bursts with delicious flavours.
+Baked Quince with brown sugar, honey and butter, an easy Autumn recipe that bursts with delicious flavours.
 The quinces become soft and golden brown, and the slight caramelisation enhances the natural sweetness.
 A proper harvest treat!

-I don't know about others, but I can't have enough of this amazing fruit!
 Raw, it might not be that interesting, but baked or made into a delicious quince jam it's the best!
 The colour changes from a light yellow to a deep orange/brown, and the taste is phenomenal.

-Ingredients needed
+Ingredients overview

-- butter
+- butter - salted or unsalted

-- brown sugar
+- brown sugar - for a caramel-like flavour

 - preheat the oven to 200 degrees Celsius (390 Fahrenheit)